JordanMajd/jordanmajd.github.io/project/2017_09_22_trilogy_home_tour_in_vr.md

 Showcased at Breckenridge Film Festival, Trilogy Home brought Sketchup to life with Unreal Engine in partnership with HP and Trilogy Partners.

-- partner with HP
+I was responsible for this entire project, here is a list of specifics I worked on:
-- Gameplay logic
+- Implementing gameplay logic using custom blueprints.
-- Custom blueprints
-- Custom materials & material instancing.
+- Creating performant materials & material instancing.
+- Importing Sketchup assets into Unreal and optimizing the meshes.
+- Scene lighting, ensuring the scene looked beautiful while retaining 60fps on target hardware.
-- Perf profiling
+- Performance profiling and optimization.
-- Graphics and forward rendering settings
+- Configuring graphics and forward rendering settings.